broughtong/car-detector/README.md

 If you wish to run the weather simulate on the results, run supervisor/augment.py Run supervisor/annotator.py to create annotations.
+Run supervisor/datasetDivision.py to break the images into training/evaluation subset by rosbag

 # Train the networks
 The MaskRCNN network can be trained by running networks/maskrcnn/training.py